 Found at the southern tip of Texas, McAllen is a town on the Rio Grande.
 It is across the border from the Mexican city of Reynosa in Tamaulipas.
 It was first settled in 1904.
 Since then, it has grown from a rural agricultural town to an economic trade hub with Mexico.

 McAllen is often ranked as one of the safest cities in Texas.
 Like Brownsville, it is noted for its excellent birdwatching opportunities.
-It experiences very long summers that are hot and humid, while winters are shorter and relatively warm.
+It experiences very long, hot, humid summers, while winters are shorter and relatively warm.

 - Home of the World Birding Centre at Quinta Mazatlan.